Blog Post

 First and foremost, these frameworks are designed to support recovery efforts.
 In a broader sense, they also help organizations build cyber maturity and proficiency.
 This may help enhance defenses, stopping attacks and incidents from affecting businesses in the first place.

-For businesses targeted by a cyberattack, recovery is the top-of-mind concern—but beyond getting back up and running, it’s also important to understand the how and why behind an incident.
+For businesses experiencing a cyberattack, recovery is top-of-mind.
+But beyond getting back up and running, it’s also important to understand the how and why behind an incident.

-DFIR delivers that deeper understanding through a very comprehensive and intricate forensic process.
-DFIR specialists gather and inspect a wealth of information to determine who attacked them, how they got in, the exact steps attackers took to compromise their systems, and what they can do to close those security gaps.
+DFIR delivers that deeper understanding through a comprehensive and intricate forensic process.
+Specialists gather and inspect a wealth of information to determine who attacked them, how they got in, the exact steps attackers took to compromise their systems, and what they can do to close those security gaps.

 The digital forensic process is the accepted method investigators follow to gather and preserve digital evidence, with the express intent of maintaining a chain of custody.
 It consists of three key steps: